jtmelton/appsensor/analysis-engines/appsensor-analysis-rules/README.md

 **Disclaimer**

-This component is in early beta.
+This component is in beta.
 Please do not introduce into a production environment without thorough testing.
-That being said, early beta also means we need testers!
+That being said,  we need testers!
 Please try it out and share your experience with us.

 What is it?
 ------------